Gifts of artwork, coins, and other collectibles

 Your gift of personal property will save you income taxes, provided you itemize, and capital gains taxes.

 If we are able to use the item(s) you give us to advance our charitable purpose, you will be eligible for an immediate income tax charitable deduction equal to the full appraised value of your property.
 If we cannot put your property to a "related use," or you direct us to sell your property immediately for cash, your income tax charitable deduction will be limited to the amount you paid for your property.

 Whether or not we are able to put your gift property to a related use, you will avoid all potential capital gains tax on your property.
-If you were to sell this property, you would have to pay a special 28% tax on the difference between its current value and what you paid for it, rather than the 15% tax applied to sales of securities.
+If you were to sell this property, you would have to pay a special 28% tax on the difference between its current value and what you paid for it, compared to the 15-20% tax applied to sales of securities.

 You may also save estate taxes, as once you give your collectible or other personal property to the Red Cross the property will no longer be part of your estate.